List of Lucchese crime family mobsters: Joseph Tortorello

-Joseph "Torty Jr." Tortorello is a soldier in the family's "Prince Street crew.
+Joseph "Torty Jr." Tortorello is the capo of "Prince Street crew.
 His father Anthony "Torty" Tortorello was the former capo in the family.
 In October 1991, Tortorello was made into the Lucchese family along with Thomas D'Ambrosia, Frank Gioia Jr., Gregory Cappello and Jody Calabrese in a Howard Beach, Queens ceremony conducted by his father Anthony Tortorello, Frank Lastorino, Anthony Baratta, Salvatore Avellino, Richard Pagliarulo, George Conte, Thomas Anzellotto and Frank Papagni.
 His father sponsored him during the ceremony.
 Tortorello later went on to control a drug operation in lower Manhattan before getting arrested along with Thomas D'Ambrosia.

 Joseph Venice

 Joseph Venice (1961) is a soldier in the Bronx faction.
 On May 31, 2017, Venice along with Street Boss Matthew Madonna, Underboss Steven Crea Sr., Consigliere Joseph DiNapoli, Capo Steven Crea Jr., and others were indicted and charged with racketeering, murder and other crimes.
 Venice pleaded guilty to racketeering conspiracy and was sentenced to 18 months in prison.
 On May 8, 2020, Venice was released from federal prison.